 Dalmatians have a unique urinary tract, which is more prone to the formation of stones of the urinary tract (Urolithiasis).
 The urine of Dalmatians contains uric acid instead of urea due to which Urolithiasis is formed from the salt of uric acid.

-The large stones embed itself in the Urethra while the small stones are better known as “gravel” may be passed through the urine.
+The large stones embed themselves in the Urethra while the small stones better known as “gravel” may be passed through the urine.

 The blockage of the urinary tract can lead to a very painful condition for your Dalmatian.
 You should consult with your vet immediately in such circumstances.

 Dalmatians are also susceptible to skin allergies.
 There are three different types of allergies your Dalmatian can be prone to, which are as follows;